 How to reach us

-An appointment has been set-aside for you.
+If an appointment has been set aside for you.
 If you are unable to keep this appointment, please let us know as soon as possible and we will reschedule it to a more convenient time.
-There is a $25.00 fee for missed or forgotten appointments that are not rescheduled 24 hours in advance.
+There is a $50 fee for missed or forgotten appointments that are not rescheduled 24 hours in advance.